liferay-search/liferay-docs/en/developer/tutorials/articles/04-creating-a-theme/04-customizing-the-navigation.markdown

 [TOC levels=1-4]

-Navigation items (pages) are defined and configured in @product@.
+Navigation items (pages) are defined and configured in @sharepoint@.
 The Navigation template iterates through the existing navigation items (pages) and assigns the template's markup for each of them.
 Page updates therefore require no updates to the theme directly and can be made by a Site Administrator, thus reducing the